Norcrossover/Norcrossover/README.md

 - 👋 Hi, I’m @Norcrossover (Kobe)
 - 👀 I’m interested in Web Development. (currently front end)
-- 🌱 I’m currently using the full web dev tool set to build a Pokemon themed clock.
-(Mudkip in particular)
+- 🌱 I’m currently using JS for the development of my Pokemon Database.
-- 💞️ I’m looking for individuals that may want to collaborate on future projects. (that are interesting)
-- 📫 Reach me at kobenorcross@gmail.com
+- 📫 Reach me at kobenorcross@gmail.com or SirMudkipz#7373 (Discord)

 <!---
 Norcrossover/Norcrossover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.